Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Methods

 We consider three classes: (i) sequence--derived descriptors, (ii) aggregation descriptors, and (iii) peptide--level 3D descriptors.
 Sequence--derived descriptors --- sequence length (number of amino acids L) and net charge --- are computed directly from the amino acid sequence in FASTA format.
 At neutral pH, the net charge is calculated as

 Aggregation descriptors --- aggregation propensity and SA/no-SA labels --- are taken as provided by the merged source datasets.

 All peptide--level 3D descriptors are computed from the lowest-energy structure predicted by PEP-FOLD~\cite{reyPEPFOLD4PHdependentForce2023}.
 The code was executed in parallel and returns the top five models per peptide; it then selects the model with the best internal score in PDB format.
 Failed predictions were retried up to three times.
 From each selected PDB, we parsed backbone and side-chain coordinates using Biopython's PDBParser~\cite{cockBiopythonFreelyAvailable2009}.
 Residue secondary structure is assigned with the DSSP algorithm~\cite{hekkelmanMkdsspCalculateSecondary}.
-Peptides for which DSSP or PDB coordinate parsing failed were omitted from conditioning and, consequently, from model training/validation.
+Peptides for which DSSP or PDB coordinate parsing failed were omitted from conditioning and, consequently, from model training/validation --- unless AP or SA/no-SA labels were defined; in that case, the masking mechanism handles the missing proxy descriptors.
 All descriptor--extraction steps were parallelized.
-We compute the $\beta$-sheet fraction as
+We compute the monomeric $\beta$-strand assignment as

 where $L_E$ is the number of residues labeled \texttt{E} (extended strand) by DSSP.
-Because nonzero $f_\beta$ values are rare in our dataset, we binarized this feature as a flag indicating $\beta$-sheet content if $f_\beta>0$.
+Because nonzero $f_\beta$ values are rare in our dataset, we binarized this feature as a flag indicating $\beta$-strand content if $f_\beta>0$.

 For the hydrophobic moment, we use the Eisenberg hydrophobicity scale $h_l$ for residue $l$~\cite{eisenbergAnalysisMembraneSurface1984} and define $\hat{\mathbf{v}}_l$ as the vector along $C_\alpha \to C_\beta$ for residue $l$ (for Gly or missing $C_\beta$, a unit vector is used).
 The hydrophobic-moment vector and its magnitude are